Terms and conditions

 - Introduction of a pre-requisite or co-requisite module (whether a module is pre-requisite or co-requisite will be defined on the relevant course page on the University’s website)

 - Introduction of out-of-semester programme delivery; and

 - Introduction of, or change to, the teaching location such that teaching takes place at a venue other than the University.

 It would be atypical for any changes to be made during an academic year.
 However, this might be necessary in exceptional circumstances which will be considered on a case-by-case basis.
 Any in-year changes will be communicated to all students affected and, where possible, students will be consulted beforehand.
 Examples of exceptional circumstances in this context include (but are not limited to):

-- a professional, statutory or regulatory body requirement that must be implemented with immediate effect
+- A professional, statutory or regulatory body requirement that must be implemented with immediate effect; or

 We will contact you or your appointed representative using the email address you provided on your application and explain the options open to you if you have any queries or concerns about the changes.

 No application fee is required by the University but there is an audition fee for some undergraduate and postgraduate taught programmes offered by our Guildford School of Acting.
 Where an audition fee payment is required, details can be found on the individual programme web pages.

 If you are firmly accepting a postgraduate offer of admission, you are required to pay a deposit of £2,000 towards your tuition fees.
 If the total fee for the year is less than £4,000, you are required to pay at least 50%.